koundinyad/sveltekit-blog-starter/README.md

    NodeJS is a JavaScript runtime engine.
 We use this to run a local the website locally on our computers
   Ref: https://nodejs.org/en/about
 - **npm**
   npm is the package manager for NodeJS.
-Like pip/conda for python
+Like pip/conda for python, and it is typically included with NodeJS installation
   Ref: https://www.npmjs.com/
 - **Svelte**
   Svelte is a modern JS library to built UI.
 It's just HTML/CSS/JS with some additional functionality